GDB quick reference

 break WHERE Set breakpoint at WHERE

-break sum Set breakpoint at function
+break sum Set breakpoint at named function

-break 13 Set breakpoint at line number
+break 13 Set breakpoint at line number in current file

 break *0x40001234 Set breakpoint at address of instruction